 "It's really a watershed moment for chimps in research.
 Being able to essentially provide retirement for this final group that hadn’t been spoken for really ensures that invasive research can't be conducted anymore.
 I'm really proud of that.

 Eventually, the Project Chimps site will have a webcam and promises images on social media.
-But there are no plans for tours or visitors, other than the occasional chance for supporters or community members to possibly stop by, but from a guided and safe distance so it doesn't impact the chimp.
+But there are no plans for tours or visitors, other than the occasional chance for supporters or community members to possibly stop by, but from a guided and safe distance so it doesn't impact the chimps.

 "They're retired and done with work and done with being on display.
 We're here to make their lives happy and keep them busy and engaged and that's the priority."